apollographql/apollo-tooling/packages/apollo/README.md

 OPTIONS
   -c, --config=config      Path to your Apollo config file

-  -g, --graph=graph        The ID of the graph in Apollo Graph Manager for
+  -g, --graph=graph        The ID of the graph in the Apollo registry for
                            which to download the schema for.
 Overrides config file if provided.